amydohlin/data-collection-challenge/README.md

     * Which month, on average, has the lowest temperature?
 The highest?
 (10 points)
     * Which month, on average, has the lowest atmospheric pressure?
 The highest?
 (10 points)
     * How many terrestrial days exist in a Martian year?
 A visual estimate within 25% was made.
 (10 points)

+Using the Xpert Learning Assistant and the prompt "module 11 challenge "how many terrestrial (earth) days are there in a martian year?" hints",

 The DataFrame was exported into a CSV file.
 (5 points)